Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 Quality testing and packaging facilities

-Each Cluster operates as a self-contained production and financial unit.
+Each Cluster Module operates as a self-contained production and financial unit.

 Operate independently